-This paper evaluates the welfare impact of a Green Transition to a Net Zero world in small, resource-rich economies.
-While the fossil boom in the 2000's produced large welfare gains across the age and income distribution, the model predicts modest welfare losses of less than 1% along the transition path in a world with declining demand for fossil fuels.
-Using the IEA's recommendations for reaching a Net Zero world, I find that these losses are most pronounced among the youngest and poorest households residing in the fossil producing region of the economy, for whom welfare decreases by 0.73%.
+across the age and income distribution, the model predicts decreases in lifetime consumption of 0.56% along the transition path in a world with declining demand for fossil fuels.
+Using the IEA's recommendations for reaching a Net Zero world, I find that these losses are most pronounced among the youngest and poorest households residing in the fossil producing region of the economy, for whom lifetime consumption decreases by 0.77%.
 This is largely driven by falling profits from the fossil sector, slower wage growth and lower returns to savings.